sazhnev1337/OFDM/README.md

 ###  OFDM Homeworks

-- my_functions - functions from 6-th semmester
+- my_functions - functions from 6-th semmester (no need)
 - my_functions_2 - functions from current semmester
-- main.m -file that you should run.
+- ofdm_sim_main.m -file that you should run.